 \subsection{Model consistency}

-It might happen that the parametrized model chosen (eq.~\ref{eq:likelihood} and~\ref{eq:kernelmcmc} is such that even the maximum likelihood model does not account for the variations in the data.
-In that case, the orbital elements are not reliable as they are computed with an incorrect model.
+It might happen that the parametrized model chosen (eq.~\ref{eq:likelihood} and~\ref{eq:kernelmcmc}) is such that \ch{no model of this class accurately represents the data.
+In that case,} the orbital elements are not reliable as they are computed with an incorrect model.

 To check whether the model is consistent with the data, we study the residuals.
 Following~\cite{hara2019ecc}, we define